Pamela Anderson: Career

-Modelling carear
+1980s and 1990s: Modelling and acting breakthrough

 In 1988, Anderson moved to Vancouver and worked as a fitness instructor.
 The next year, she attended a BC Lions Canadian Football League game at the BC Place Stadium in Vancouver, where she was featured on the jumbotron while wearing a Labatt's Beer T-shirt.
 The brewing company hired Anderson briefly as a spokesmodel.
 Inspired by the event, her then-boyfriend Dan Ilicic produced a poster of her image, entitled the Blue Zone Girl.

 Anderson was flown to Los Angeles for a photo shoot; she appeared as the cover girl on Playboy magazine's October 1989 issue.
 She subsequently moved to the United States, settling in LA to further pursue a modelling career.
 Playboy subsequently chose her as Playmate of the Month in their February 1990 issue, in which she appeared in the centrefold portrait.
 Anderson then elected to have breast implant surgery, increasing her bust size to 34D.
 She increased her bust size again, to 34DD, several years later.
 Her Playboy career spans 22 years, and she has appeared on more Playboy covers than any other model.
 She has also made numerous appearances in the publication's newsstand specials.
 Anderson wrote the foreword to the Playboy coffee table book Playboy's Greatest Covers.
+She had a minor role as Lisa, the original "Tool Time Girl", on the ABC comedy series Home Improvement.